Skip to content

 ### USER TO CHANGE VERSION NUMBER

-Edited_Global_MZG %>% base::write("/work/gmgi/databases/COI/MetaZooGene/DADA2_MZG_v2023-m07-15_Global_modeA.fasta")
+Edited_Global_MZG %>% base::write("/projects/gmgi/databases/COI/MetaZooGene/DADA2_MZG_v2023-m07-15_Global_modeA.fasta")

 ## ATLANTIC DB